 - Provide a foundation for a global, secure distribution chain, helping to address counterfeiting and diversion and prepare for medical emergencies.

-To read more about the Proposed Rule click here.
+To read more about the FDA's Final Rule click here.

 What type of FDA clearance does VeriTeQ have?

 In October 2004, VeriTeQ 's implantable RFID technology was cleared by the U.S. Food and Drug Administration (FDA) for medical use in the United States (as a Class II Medical Device).
 In fact, VeriTeQ's implantable microchip is considered a "predicate device" within the FDA, meaning other companies or manufacturers wishing to enter the industry will be measured against this device.
 VeriTeQ's radiation dosimetry technologies also have FDA clearance and CE marks.